 For a truly entertaining, blood-pumping cultural experience, there’s no better way to spend your first night in Mexico City than by watching lucha libre.

-It’s like WWE (World Wrestling Entertainment) but even more colorful and acrobatic – and something you must do in Mexico City!
+It’s like WWE (World Wrestling Entertainment) but even more colorful and acrobatic – and attending a match is one of the most fun things to do in Mexico City!